-- The purpose of the module is to encourage learners to engage in engage in discussion based learning which highlights elements of dialogue, critical discovery and community based scholarly activity to probe specialist areas of psychotherapy theory, research and practice.
+- The purpose of the module is to encourage learners to engage in engage in discussion-based learning which highlights elements of dialogue, critical discovery and community based scholarly activity to probe specialist areas of psychotherapy theory, research and practice.

 - This module explores current research findings on contemporary issues and approaches in the field of Counselling and Psychotherapy, including the role of trauma, neuroscience and the therapeutic use of mindfulness.
 Adhering to a pluralistic stance, the module will offer learners knowledge, skills and competence drawn from a range of novel areas of theory and practice.

-- The Sociological Context of Mental Health:
+The Sociological Context of Mental Health

 - This module aims to enable learners to evaluate and reflect on the value of therapeutic interventions within a social context.
 This module will include the key contemporary debates within the sociology of mental health and mental illness.
 The sociological study of mental health is unique in that it seeks to document and describe the social conditions that influence psychological functioning, as well as the psychosocial process that link social experiences to psychological health.

-- Advanced Research Methods and Statistics 2:
+Advanced Research Methods 2

 - This Module is designed to provide the learner with the knowledge, skills and competence to enable them to carry out basic research investigations.
 Learners will begin the process of applying advanced research skills.